HomeOfVapourSynthEvolution/VapourSynth-BM3D/README.md

 BM3D is a state-of-the-art image denoising algorithm.
 It can be extended to video denoising, named V-BM3D, which is also implemented in this plugin.

+This filter is much easier to use with the wrap function named BM3D() in [mvsfunc](http://forum.doom9.org/showthread.php?t=172564)

-Requirements: libfftw3f-3.dll should be in the search path http://www.fftw.org/install/windows.html
+Requirements: libfftw3f-3.dll from [FFTW3](http://www.fftw.org/install/windows.html) should be in the search path

 namespace: bm3d